 Reduce EMI

-- Keeps loan duration same
+- Keep same loan duration

-- Lowers monthly payment
+- Lowers monthly payment immediately

-- Useful for cashflow needs
+- Useful for improved cashflow needs

 Reduce Tenure

-- Shortens loan period
+- Shortens overall loan period

 - Maximizes interest savings